Keep your regular appointments with your doctor. This is so your doctor can check on your progress.

 - If you have ever had an allergic reaction to a medicine.

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about imipramine and a full list of side-effects which you may experience from taking it.
+Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
+The manugfacturer's leaflet will give you more information about trazodone and a full list of side-effects which you may experience from taking it.

-- It is usual to take imipramine once a day, at bedtime.
-Some doctors, however, may recommend smaller doses taken two or three times a day, for depression.
+You may be prescribed trazodone to take once a day, at bedtime.
+Some doctors, however, may recommend smaller doses taken two or three times a day.
 Your doctor will tell you which is right for you and your dose will also be on the label of the pack to remind you.

 Getting the most from your treatment